-'A person is guilty of using a vehicle in a dangerous condition if he uses, or causes or permits another to use, a motor vehicle or trailer on a road when the purpose for which it is used or the weight position or distribution of its loads, or the manner in which it is secured is such that the use of the motor vehicle or trailer involves a danger of injury to any person'.
+'A person is guilty of using a vehicle in a dangerous condition if they use, or causes or permits another to use, a motor vehicle or trailer on a road when the purpose for which it is used or the weight position or distribution of its loads, or the manner in which it is secured is such that the use of the motor vehicle or trailer involves a danger of injury to any person'.

 - ✓ I will Secure loads so that they do not move relative to the trailer bed during transport - ✓ I will Be aware that load restraint is not the same as load containment.
 Some loads may require a combination of both - ✓ I will Place loads against the trailer headboard if possible.
-If this is not possible for reasons of weight distribution, the gap to the headboard should be filled or an intermediate bulkhead could be used - ✓ I will Inspect all equipment used for securing loads for wear or damage - ✓ I will Pay attention to ensure that there is no visible deterioration due to constant use. - I will not Rely on the curtains and the weather-protection structure of a curtain-sided vehicle for load securing - I will not Rely on friction alone as a method of load securing.
+If this is not possible for reasons of weight distribution, the gap to the headboard should be filled or an intermediate bulkhead could be used - ✓ I will Inspect all equipment used for securing loads for wear or damage - ✓ I will Pay attention to ensure that there is no visible deterioration due to constant use - ✓ I will Ensure all loading is in line with DVSA best practice - I will not Rely on the curtains and the weather-protection structure of a curtain-sided vehicle for load securing

+I will not - Rely on friction alone as a method of load securing.